COMMUNITY OUTREACH CORRIDOR SUPERVISOR

-Under general direction, plans, prioritizes, assigns, supervises, and reviews the work of community outreach staff and manages resources for the one of the corridor outreach teams; establishes schedules and methods for supporting all capital projects within the assigned corridor; participates in the development of community outreach goals and objectives as well as policies and procedures; and maintains a thorough understanding of the communities within the corridor in order to build and maintain effective relationships throughout the duration of Sound Transit’s capital projects.
+Under general direction, plans, prioritizes, assigns, supervises, and reviews the work of community outreach staff and manages resources for the West corridor outreach team; establishes schedules and methods for supporting all capital projects within the assigned corridor; participates in the development of community outreach goals and objectives as well as policies and procedures; and maintains a thorough understanding of the communities within the corridor in order to build and maintain effective relationships throughout the duration of Sound Transit’s capital projects.

 The following duties ARE NOT intended to serve as a comprehensive list of all duties performed by all employees in this classification, only a representative summary of the primary duties and responsibilities.
 Incumbent(s) may not be required to perform all duties listed and may be required to perform additional, position-specific duties.